This post may contain affiliate links. Please see our disclosure policy.

 Citrus oils, such as orange, lemon, and lime will give off a fresh, clean scent that is fun and energizing.
 Other popular oils include forest oils such as Siberian fir, sandalwood, or cedarwood.

-You can use minimal oils like I do in my coconut soap bars, or several to make your own customized blend as I do in my coconut milk soap.
+You can use minimal oils like I do in my homemade coconut oil soap bars, or several to make your own customized blend as I do in my coconut milk soap recipe.
 The possibilities are endless and this is definitely the best part of making your own soap.

 Soap Making Formula